Skip to content

 The context matters here.
 Heat, 94% humidity, and naturally responsive heart rate all raised the physiological cost of the run, so part of the drift is understandable.
 Even so, the best follow-up is absorption: keep the next run truly easy and let this session count as the week's main quality signal.

-What followed.
+Next step.
 Easy Run.
 Keep the next run genuinely conversational from start to finish.
 No need to force pace, especially if the weather stays warm or humid.
-The goal is to absorb this tempo session, loosen the legs, and arrive fresh for the next long run.
-If you feel very smooth at the end, you can add 4 x 15 seconds relaxed strides with full recovery.